Sankeerthana-Optisol/camunda-modeler/README.md

 # Camunda Modeler in Angular

 The project includes the following features,
-* BPMN editor
+* A page to edit BPMN
+* A page to view the XML
+* Zoom in and out
-* Minimap to locate the BPMN diagram in the canva
+* Minimap to locate the diagram in the canva
-* color picker for BPMN components
+* color picker for the components

 ## Install the following packages